Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 Nina ran a $141K/month coaching business.
 Worked 54 hours weekly.
 Made $141K monthly.

-She was also sleeping 5 hours, skipping meals, having no exercise, and her relationships were strained.
-Sustainable for 6 months max before something broke.
+She was also sleeping 5 hours, skipping meals, not exercising, and watching her relationships strain hard.

 You track energy like you track revenue (inputs, drains, recovery)